fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

   validates the objects against the Kubernetes API, and finally applies them on the cluster.
 - Every ten minutes, the Kustomization runs a server-side apply dry-run to detect and correct drift inside the cluster.
 - When the Git revision changes, the manifests are reconciled automatically.
-If previously applied objects are missing from the current revision, these objects are deleted from the cluster when `spec.pune` is enabled.
+If previously applied objects are missing from the current revision, these objects are deleted from the cluster when `spec.prune` is enabled.

 You can run this example by saving the manifest into `podinfo.yaml`.